Does Systemd Makes Linux Complex, Error-Prone, and Unstable? - Slashdot

 Betteridge's law of headlines meets...
 (Score:3)

-Systemd moved Linux closer to Windows (Score:2)
+Systemd moved Linux closer to Windows (Score:4, Interesting)

 Windows is a very complex system.
 Not necessarily because it needs to be complex, but rather because of "wouldn't it be great if we could also..." thinking.
 Take the registry.
 Good idea in its core, a centralized repository for all configuration files.
 Great.
 But wouldn't it be nice if we could also store some states in there?
 And we could put the device database in there, too.
 And how about the security settings?
 And